 Some driving offenses can be paid on line or over the phone.
 But it is very important to remember that if you do that, it is considered an admission of the offense for which you have been cited, and you will suffer any possible penalties to your driver’s license (i.e., points) that are associated with those offenses.
 It is essential that you speak with an experienced attorney with an understanding of how these offenses can affect you.

-The Hirsch Firm has experience in negotiating with Solicitors who prosecute traffic offenses in multiple jurisdictions.
+Cohen and Hirsch Criminal Defense has experience in negotiating with Solicitors who prosecute traffic offenses in multiple jurisdictions.
 Oftentimes citations can be reduced to lesser offenses, easing the burden and minimizing the consequences you face, or be dismissed all together.

 Common Traffic Violations in Atlanta